Fourth-wave feminism: Social media

 Social media activism has manifested as Twitter threads critiquing perceived transphobia in the media and in so-called "hashtag feminism" campaigns, notably #MeToo, #YesAllWomen, #bringbackourgirls, #NotYourAsianSidekick and #SolidarityIsForWhiteWomen.
 Girlgaze, launched by Amanda de Cadenet, is an online multi-sided platform that directly connects businesses, companies and brands with women and non-binary creative talent, promoting the need for diversity, inclusion and representation across the creative industry.
 Time named a group of activists prominent in the #MeToo movement, dubbed "the silence breakers", as its 2017 Person of the Year.

-Other fourth-wave feminist campaigns include the Feminist Coalition, Everyday Sexism Project, No More Page 3, Ni una menos, Stop Bild Sexism, Free the Nipple, SlutWalk, the 2017 and 2018 Women's Marches, Time's Up, and One Billion Rising.
+Other fourth-wave feminist campaigns include the Feminist Coalition, Everyday Sexism Project, No More Page 3, Ni una menos, Stop Bild Sexism, Free the Nipple, SlutWalk, the 2017 and 2018 Women's Marches, Time's Up and One Billion Rising.
 Artistic endeavors include Mattress Performance and 10 Hours of Walking in NYC as a Woman.

-The most relevant form of intersectional feminism is through technology and social media.
-Researchers argue that social media gives intersectional feminism a bigger presence.
-With the addition of intersectionality, and the component of social media, discussions have ignited about "who is" or "who counts" as a feminist.
-Are individuals part of the movement just because they repost something on their Instagram story?
-This allows yet a new ideology of what feminism is to emerge.
-Intersectional feminism on social media allows discriminated and marginalized individuals a platform to voice sentiments to a large audience.
-Social media provides feminists with an outlet to share their struggles and organize events.
+The Everyday Sexism Project, established in 2012 by feminist author Laura Bates, is an example of a fourth-wave feminist campaign that began online and utilized the internet as a medium for women to share stories of sexism and sexual assault they had faced through the use of a hashtag and sites like Twitter and blogs.
+The project brought awareness to the prolific nature of structurally ingrained sexism and gendered violence that is often a stigmatized topic in the everyday.

+One critique of social media feminism is the emotional toll it can take on active leaders and participants as a form of unpaid labor that can often have harsh repercussions in the form of online harassment and abuse.

 Sahar Khamis, a professor at University of Maryland, argues that social media gives feminists a unique avenue to highlight moments of solidarity in the social movement creating a powerful energy.
 Social media allows interconnected groups and individuals to network and connect with each other.
 Younger generations of feminists are more likely to form their beliefs and opinions and develop their support for the movement through social media.

+Men and the fourth wave

+Importance of men's participation

+According to the International Women's Development Agency, feminism is "about all genders having equal rights and opportunities."
+More than 70% of U.S. fathers take parental leave, but receive less than two weeks off after the birth of their child.
+Four times more men than women die by suicide in the U.S., due to stigma around mental health and seeking help for it.

+In Emma Watson's 2014 speech launching the HeForShe campaign for UN Women, she points out that "men don't have the benefits of equality either."
+She cites examples from her own life where she has noticed this, including seeing her "father's role as a parent being valued less by society," and witnessing her male friends struggle to express their emotions.
+From the HeForShe website, HeForShe is "an invitation for men and people of all genders to stand in solidarity with women" in order to achieve gender equality for everyone.